 Let’s not get ourselves into a financial situation like this.
 Just as with a dentist, the longer you wait, the more painful and expensive it gets to put it right, if it can be put right by then.

 2. Start adulting – Take a cool, calm, collected view of your finances.
-Take time to look into what you could do to organise them better, how you could reduce some of your costs, and consider your options to start growing your money.
+Take time to consider what you could do to organise them better, how you could reduce some of your costs, and consider your options to start growing your money.

 Sort out the financial mess – one envelope at a time